-- outlined above, this is because increased prices incurred by domestic firms that are foreign owned, whilst consisting of a transfer of wealth from foreigners to New Zealand, could generate negative feedback effects that are detrimental to New Zealand.
-361 - 581.
-Segment D represents a transfer from foreign-owned merchants to foreign shareholders of CWH.
+- 616. In Figure 4, segment A represents the transfer that arises from the approximately 20% of purchases that are made by New Zealand-owned merchants to the New Zealand shareholders of CWH (Cavalier Bremworth, ACC and Direct Capital).
+This does not have impact on the net public benefit to New Zealand because it is a 'neutral' transfer between New Zealanders.
+Segment B reflects the transfer from these same New Zealand merchants to the foreign shareholders of CWH, ie, Lempriere.
+This is a detrimental wealth transfer from New Zealanders to foreigners. - 617.
+Segment C represents a transfer to New Zealand shareholders of CWH from foreign-owned merchants.
+The Commission considers that this transfer should be treated as neutral.
+As outlined above, this is because increased prices incurred by domestic firms that are foreign owned, whilst consisting of a transfer of wealth from foreigners to New Zealand, could generate negative feedback effects that are detrimental to New Zealand.
+400 - Segment D represents a transfer from foreign-owned merchants to foreign shareholders of 618.
+CWH.
 The Commission's view is that this should be treated as a detriment.
-As outlined above, the Commission's view is that the reduction in returns to local merchants that are foreign-owned could have negative feedback effects.
-This detrimental impact to New Zealand is not offset by the gain to foreign shareholders of CWH. - 582.
-Segment E represent the transfer from the approximately 2% of farms that are foreign owned to the New Zealand shareholders of CWH.
+As outlined above, the Commission's view is that the reduction in returns to local merchants that are foreignowned could have negative feedback effects.
+This detrimental impact to New Zealand is not offset by the gain to foreign shareholders of CWH. - Segment E represent the transfer from the approximately 2% of farms that are foreign owned 619. to the New Zealand shareholders of CWH.
 The Commission considers that these transfers should be treated as neutral.
 The Commission's view is that the reduction in returns to farms that are foreign-owned could have negative feedback effects.
-However, this detrimental impact to New Zealand is offset by the gain to New Zealand shareholders of CWH. - 583.
+However, this detrimental impact to New Zealand is offset by the gain to New Zealand shareholders of CWH. - 620.
 Segment F represents a transfer from foreign-owned farms to the foreign shareholders of CWH.
 The Commission considers that these transfers should be treated as a detriment.
 The Commission's view is that the reduction in returns to farms that are foreign-owned could have negative feedback effects.
-This detrimental impact to New Zealand is not offset by the gain to foreign shareholders of CWH. - Segment G represents transfers from New Zealand farmers to the New Zealand shareholders.
+This detrimental impact to New Zealand is not offset by the gain to foreign shareholders of CWH. - 621.
+Segment G represents transfers from New Zealand farmers to the New Zealand shareholders.
 This does not impact on the net public benefit because it is a neutral transfer from one group of New Zealanders to another.
-Segment H is a transfer from New Zealand farmers to the foreign shareholders of CWH, and therefore constitutes a detriment. - 585.
+Segment H is a transfer from New Zealand farmers to the foreign shareholders of CWH, and therefore constitutes a detriment. - 622.
 Together, segments A, B, C and D represent the total transfer from merchants to CWH.
 Segments E, F, G and H represent the total transfer from growers to CWH.
 Total wealth transfer detriments are represented by segments B, D, F and H, which are returns to the foreign shareholders of CWH.
 Total neutral transfers are represented by segments A, C, E and G, which are returns to the New Zealand shareholders of CWH.

-An example of this is given in the Authorisation Guidelines, above n 224 at [55].
+An example of this is given in the Authorisation Guidelines, above n 239 at [55].
 A transaction that led to higher prices to tourists may generate beneficial wealth transfers to New Zealanders.
 However, higher prices may also lead to fewer tourists visiting New Zealand, which could be detrimental.